KhronosGroup/Vulkan-ValidationLayers/loader/LoaderAndLayerInterface.md

 In general, applications should install layers into the `SOFTWARE\Khrosos\Vulkan` paths.
-The PnP registry locations are intended specifically for layers that are distrubuted as part of a driver installation.
+The PnP registry locations are intended specifically for layers that are distributed as part of a driver installation.
 An application installer should not modify the device-specific registries, while a device driver should not modify the system wide registries.